humanitycodes/www/coursework/lessons/slides/rails-database-intro.md

 <hr>

-Now let's go back to our data for blog posts and figure out which Rails Rails data types we want to use.
+Now let's go back to our data for blog posts and figure out which Rails data types we want to use.

 - `title` will be shorter text, so the `string` type is probably most appropriate
 - `content` will be longer text, so let's use the `text` type there